Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 ![Route instructions bubble box](images/DocFaq/RouteInstructions.png)

-## What are the features of the different routing methods in QMapsShack?
+## What are the features of the different routing methods in QMapShack?

 When creating a new track or a new route QMS offers 3 different offline routing methods.
 These methods work in the same way for track and for route creation.
 Therefore, only track creation will be considered.